24 Jun Chilled Hibiscus Ginger Tea

 I’ve put a bit of a Jamaican twist on the classic hibiscus tea recipe.
 The Jamaican secret here is to add pineapple skins to the water when boiling the tea to add a natural sweetness and enhance the flavour, at the same time.

-Pineapple skins are often discarded, but when travelling through the mountains of Jamaica, I learned the trick of using all things made from the earth and wasting little.
-I now freeze all of my pineapple skins rather than composting them and use them as a natural sweetener or flavour enhancement to many recipes (including another Jamaican fave, ginger beer).
+Pineapple skins are often discarded.
+But when travelling through the mountains of Jamaica, I learned the trick of using all things made from the earth and wasting little.
+I now freeze all of my pineapple skins rather than composting them and use them as a natural sweetener or flavour enhancement to many recipes (including another Jamaican favourite of mine, ginger beer).

 This recipe is a combination of two of my favourite summer drinks, Hibiscus Tea and Ginger Beer.
 Here is my Jamaican spin on the old classic refreshing summer-time tea that I always have on hand during the summer:

 1 c dried hibiscus flowers (available at many health food stores or in bulk)

 1 knuckle of fresh ginger (about 1/2 cup equivalent depending how spicy you like it), bruised or lightly pounded – leaving the skin on is perfectly fine if you scrub it first

 2 handfuls left over pineapple skins, preferably organic (if not using, you can add honey for additional sweetness, if required)